 RBC Foundation, the philanthropic arm of RBC Financial Group, has generously supported Big Brothers Big Sisters of Canada as well as many of our local agencies for several years.

-In 2017 Big Brothers Big Sisters of Canada was selected as a scholarship fund partner in the program’s inaugural year.
-25 young people from Big Brothers Big Sisters programs across the country were awarded a renewable scholarship and a better chance at success in their education.
+Annually, twenty-five young people from Big Brothers Big Sisters programs across the country are awarded a renewable scholarship and a better chance at success in their education.
 To meet this year’s winners and learn about the program, visit: http://about.rogers.com/tedrogersfund/

 Since 2007 through its signature community investment program, WestJet Cares for Kids, WestJet has been positively impacting all parts of Big Brothers Big Sisters across Canada with the gift of flight, by supporting local fundraising efforts, alumni relations, volunteer recruitment, support for our Accreditation process, as well as important training for staff and the young people they serve.

 Since 2013, WestJet has provided support to Big Brothers Big Sisters of Canada’s YOUth in Office event in Ottawa.
 This event, in partnership with Boys and Girls Clubs of Canada, flies youth to Ottawa to engage in discussions with Members of Parliament, Senators, and other leaders of the country to discuss issues of importance from the home constituencies of the youth.